 “That’s wonderful.”
 Coldness radiated from his voice.

 Nothing bums me out more than reading scenework where the writer has decided to take all the fun out of it on the reader’s behalf.
 Sometimes I call it “hand-holding,” sometimes I call it “overexplaining,” sometimes I just cross it out.
+Let’s take a deeper look at the rules for writing dialogue and what you need to watch out for.

 The reason behind my aversion is that writers who do this are taking something essential away from the reader.
 The star of dialogue is the dialogue itself.
 Holding the reader’s hand through each snippet of dialogue says to me that you don’t quite trust yourself to communicate the scene in a way that the reader gets it.